hysunnymishra/HTML-Complete-Guide/README.md

 ## Browser

-There are many browsers out there but most developers prefer to use Google Chrome or FireFox.
 I usually use Google chrome for development and I recommend it too.
 [Download](https://www.google.com/chrome/) Google Chrome if you do not have one.

-The browser render your HTML code to a human read website.

 ## Code Editor

-As web developer, you should write code using a text or code editor.
-Therefore, to write HTML code, CSS, JS, React or other you need to have a code edit.

-I will use Visual studio code and I will use it in this challenge too.
+I will use Visual studio code.
 I strongly suggest to use Visual Studio Code because it has lots of productivity extensions that makes super productive.
 Now, let's [download](https://code.visualstudio.com/) visual studio code.

 ## How to use Visual Studio